Balaji Mohan: Career

 Balaji began his career as an assistant director for the Tamil film called Kulir 100° (2009).
 While the film was in its pre-production stage, he got the opportunity to join the Gateway to Hollywood, a show that was aired in Sony TV.
 His short film Treasure was featured in the contest and Balaji became one of the 6 finalists of the show.
 He later joined as an assistant director for Sudha K. Prasad's Tamil film Drohi (2010), while simultaneously participating in Kalaignar TV's first season of Naalaya Iyakunar.
 He directed five short films namely Kodi, The Juniors, Addi Tail, Mittai Veedu and Kadhalil Sodhappuvadhu Yeppadi for the show and was one of the winners of the series award for consistent performance.

 Among his works, Kadhalil Sodhappuvadhu Yeppadi was most popular and went viral on YouTube, garnering overwhelming response.
 Cinematographer Nirav Shah saw the short film and initiated the idea to make it into a full-length feature film.
 Balaji took three months to develop the script, while Nirav Shah reached out to producers and actors, introducing him to producer Sashikanth of YNot Movies.
 Siddharth, who too was keen on turning the short film into a feature film after he had seen it, entered the project, playing the lead role besides co-producing the venture.
-The film was made as a bilingual in Tamil and Telugu; while the original title was given for the Tamil version, the Telugu version was named Love Failure, with the cast and crew being retained for both versions.
-The project was completed in a record 36 days, and both versions of the film were released simultaneously in February 2012 in Tamil Nadu and Andhra Pradesh, respectively.
-Opening to highly positive critical response, the film went on to become a sleeper hit in both states.
+The film was partially reshot in Telugu.
+The project was completed in a record 36 days, and the film was released in February 2012.
+Opening to highly positive critical response, the film went on to become a sleeper hit.

 Balaji Mohan collaborated with Dulquer Salmaan for his second directorial venture, a bilingual titled Vaayai Moodi Pesavum in Tamil and Samsaaram Aarogyathinu Haanikaram in Malayalam.
 The film marked Balaji Mohan's debut in Malayalam cinema and Dulquer Salmaan's debut in Tamil cinema.
 His third film was Maari, starring Dhanush and it released in July, 2015.
-Next up he will be teaming up with Actor Dhanush again for Maari 2 a sequel to Maari.
+Next, he teamed up with actor Dhanush again for Maari 2, a sequel to Maari.

 He then produced, written and directed a web series titled As I'm Suffering From Kadhal, in which he also played an important role.
 The series was made in Tamil and dubbed in Telugu.
 It was released in Hotstar Originals on 15 June 2017.
+In late 2022, he began directing Kaadhal Konjam Thookala, an adaptation of the novel Make it 2 by Sharada Subramanian, with Kalidas Jayaram and stand-Up comedian Nirmal Pillai in the lead roles; the film, despite some filming progress, ended up languishing in production hell.

+In 2023, Mohan produced the Tamil-language comedy drama television series Accidental Farmer & Co which streamed on SonyLiv.